-The Company derived its product revenue primarily from the sale of spinal fusion products, used in the treatment of spine disorders to CTL Medical, with whom the Company signed a 10-year exclusive sales agreement in October 2018.
+The Company derived its product revenue primarily from the sale of aerospace components and spinal fusion products.
+The aerospace components are key ceramic aircraft engine components sold to a leading manufacturer of aerospace components and systems whom the Company has entered into a 10-year, long-term agreement.
+The spinal fusion products are used in the treatment of spine disorders and sold to CTL Medical, with whom the Company signed a 10-year exclusive sales agreement in October 2018.
 The Company also records revenue from grants, contracts, and awards provided by government agencies.
 The Company is currently pursuing other sales opportunities for silicon nitride outside the spinal fusion application.

 Revenue is recognized when control of the goods or services promised under the contract is transferred to the customer either at a point in time (e.g., upon delivery) or over time (e.g., as performed under the contract).
 The Company accounts for a contract when it has approval and commitment from both parties, the rights and payment terms of the parties are identified, the contract has commercial substance and collectability of consideration is probable.
 Contracts are reviewed to determine whether there is one or multiple performance obligations.
 A performance obligation is a promise to transfer a distinct good or service to a customer and represents the unit of accounting for revenue recognition.
 For contracts with multiple performance obligations, the expected consideration, or the transaction price, is allocated to each performance obligation identified in the contract based on the relative standalone selling price of each performance obligation.
 Revenue is then recognized for the transaction price allocated to the performance obligation when control of the promised goods or services underlying the performance obligation is transferred.
-Contract consideration is not adjusted for the effects of a significant financing component when, at contract inception, the period between when control transfers and when the customer will pay for that good or service is one year or less.
-Contact modifications that provide for additional distinct goods or services at the standalone selling price are treated as separate contracts.
-The transaction price for our contracts reflects our estimate of returns, rebates and discounts, which historically have not been significant.
+Contract consideration is not adjusted for the effects of a significant financing component when, at contract inception, the period between when control transfers and when the customer will pay for that good or service is one year or contracts reflects our estimate of returns, rebates and discounts, which historically have not been significant.
 Amounts billed to customers for shipping and handling are included in the transaction price and generally are not treated as separate performance obligations as these costs fulfill a promise to transfer the product to the customer.
-The Company employs salespeople to actively seek additional customers; there are no incremental costs for obtaining customers tha
+The Company employs salespeeple to actively seek additional customers; there are no incremental costs for obtaining customers that need to be capitalized.